sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Monitoring/Accounting-Metrics/_index.md

 Which one of the drivers is used by the site is [configurable](#configurations).

 ### Configuration
 Below is a metrics configuration file example that explains the possible options.
-The configuration concerns the 'http.services.metrics' block:

 ```
 [shared]